- EV help

 The list of car subscription providers in Britain keeps growing, so you won't be short of options.
 The past few years have seen an ever-increasing demand for EVs, you may want to start looking sooner rather than later!
 Sometimes delivery can take weeks!

-Car depreciation is the decrease in the value of a vehicle over time.
+Depreciation is the decrease in the value of a vehicle overtime.
 This can be due to many factors such as wear and tear, age, and mileage.

-It is estimated that a car's value can fall by 40% in the first 3 years - some cars see this decline in value in their first years!
-Some automobiles can be affected more rapidly and some brands like BMW and Audi hold their value better.
+It is estimated that a car's value can fall by 40% in the first three years.
+Some models can be affected more rapidly and premium brands like BMW and Audi typically hold their value better.

 This is a difficult question to answer, as it depends on several factors.
 Ultimately, it is up to the owner to decide when to sell or trade in their car.
 However, there are a few general guidelines that can be followed.